adtoba/naijahacks2019-Rescue/README.md

 - Ability to alert suitable force in relation to the crime taking place.
 - Reduce rate of criminal activities in neighbourhoods.
 - Provide a feel-of-relief for citizens when currently in a criminal situation.
+- Ability to record voice or snap pictures when in the face of danger

 ## Directory layout
 > lib (Contains source code).